Psychometrics.ai

 Psychometric analysis via latent variable models (e.g. Factor Analysis, IRT) or network models

-The substitutability assumption relies heavily on analogy rather than scientific evidence.
+The substitutability assumption relies heavily on analogy.
 It is unclear what properties of embeddings let them capture trait related variance, what the effects of training data composition are, and whether fine-tuning can bring training data closer into line with assessment populations.
-The field does not understand these processes very well yet.
 Despite not knowing the precise mechanisms through which embedding and empirical psychometrics correspondences occur, the parallels offer powerful psychometric capabilities.

 Next section